 - We have also won several awards for our work.

 A number of very large UK-wide businesses have signed the Sustainable Fish Cities pledge for their fish buying, also promising to promote sustainable fish to their staff and customers.
-Together, these businesses serve well over 0.8 billion meals per year.
+Together, these businesses serve well over one billion meals per year.
 Some of the very biggest are listed below.
-We and our partners have been supporting these to take steps to achieve their commitments.
+We and our partners have support these to take tangible steps to achieve their commitments.

 apetito produce pre-prepared meals - principally for hospitals, schools and care homes and meals-on-wheels, and serve a range of fish dishes for delivery direct to homes through their ‘Wiltshire Farm Foods’ brand. apetito were the first food manufacturer of their kind to sign up to the Sustainable Fish Cities pledge.